 CATEGORY A QUESTION 2: Should ICANN distinguish between privacy and proxy services for the purpose of the accreditation process?

-WG Preliminary Conclusion: Privacy and proxy services could potentially be treated the same way for the purpose of the accreditation process.
+WG Preliminary Conclusion: Privacy and proxy services are to be treated the same way for the purpose of the accreditation process.

 CATEGORY B QUESTION 1 - Should ICANN-accredited privacy/proxy service providers be required to label WHOIS entries to clearly show when a registration is made through a privacy/proxy service?